-Afghanistan mourns after ambulance bomb kills dozens
+Afghanistan mourns after ambulance bomb kills more than 100

 Strongholds vulnerable?

-The latest attack comes at a seminal moment in the 16-year Afghanistan war, Paton Walsh said.
+The latest attack comes at a crucial moment in the 16-year Afghanistan war, Paton Walsh said.

 Last year, US and Afghan officials accepted that things had not gone well -- that territory was lost.
 This year, they insist, the Taliban will begin to lose territory again.
 Attacks such as this not only diminish morale but show strongholds as vulnerable, Paton Walsh said.